 Where these guitars came from ?

 Guitars made in Japan generally have a good reputation.
-However, that is mostly related to ones which feature a logo of a well known guitar brand.
+However, that is mostly related to ones which feature the logo of a well known guitar brand.

 El Degas guitars didn’t have that branding going for them, but they did make all of their guitars in Japan.
 Most people will tell you that El Degas guitars were cheap Gibson knockoffs, and that is completely understandable.
 Some of the most popular El Degas guitars were Les Paul clones which offered pretty decent quality.